-The weather’s getting colder, the leaves are getting brighter, and we’re finding ourselves turning to our favorite, go-to fall albums and playlists.
+The weather’s getting colder and we’re finding ourselves turning to our favorite, go-to winter albums and playlists.
 We asked the Sofar team to tell us what they’re listening to this season and they did not disappoint.
-Pour the hot cider and cozy up to the best fall sounds around.
+Pour the hot cider and cozy up to the best winter sounds around.

 This album starts out with Earth Wind and Fire vibes with "Dedication" and takes you on a journey through today's political climate that leaves you aware but hopeful.
 Masterful from start to finish.